StarRocks/starrocks/docs/table_design/Data_distribution.md

     > **NOTICE**
     >
-    > If the raw data size of a partition exceeds 100GB, we recommend that you manually configure the number of buckets using the following method.
+    > If the raw data size of a partition exceeds 100 GB, we recommend that you manually configure the number of buckets using the following Method 2.

   - Method 2: manually set the number of buckets